gelndjj/_WORK_Active_Directory_Automate/README.md

 ### Create New Database
 - **Description**: Initializes a new, empty database for storing user records.
 - **Usage**: Click this to set up a fresh database, typically used when starting from scratch.
-- *IMPORTANT*: Place the database at the root of the application.
+- **IMPORTANT**: Place the database at the root of the application.
--

 ### Browse Database
 - **Description**: Opens a file dialog to explore and manage the database files.
 - **Usage**: Use this to locate and open an existing database file.
-- **Detail**: Copies the selected database to root app.
+- **Detail**: Copies the selected database at the root of the application.
--

 ### Backup Current Database
-- **Description**: Creates a backup copy of the current database.
+- **Description**: Creates a backup copy of the current database and name it 'database_name'-YYYYMMDD-HH-MM-SS.
 - **Usage**: Click this to ensure you have a recent backup of your user data.

 ## Organisation Unit Management